Short-Tailed Opossum vs Silkie Guinea Pig: Complete Comparison (2026)

 Temperament and Personality Differences

 Personality is where Short-Tailed Opossum and Silkie Guinea Pig diverge most clearly.
 Short-Tailed Opossum brings a curious, solitary energy to the household, compared to Silkie Guinea Pig's friendly disposition.
 These differences shape every daily interaction.
 In daily life, this means Short-Tailed Opossum owners typically experience a small animal that leans toward curious behavior, while Silkie Guinea Pig owners find their small animal more inclined toward friendly tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+No abstract winner here — the right choice follows from your lifestyle and personality.

 Best for Families with Children